shainberg/counter-service/README.md

 - eks: to create the eks cluster

 ## Pipeline - CI
+It's looking for commit and PR on the main branch.
 I have used AWS CodeBuild to create the image on ECR, the pipeline file is buildspec.yml.

 ## CD - Flux